sglogger/docker-mysql-group-replication-cluster/README.md

 Done :)

 ## Shutdown / Remove ##
-If you want to shutdown the containers just type 'docker-compose down' in the path, where you specified the file 'docker-compose.yml'
+If you want to shutdown the containers just type `docker-compose down` in the path, where you specified the file `docker-compose.yml`

 ## Restarted Container / not in Sync ##
-Please check ./3_start-repl.sh
+Please check `./3_start-repl.sh`

 ## Thanks to ... ##
 Thanks to Franchin @wagnerjfr for the support and inspiration